Guidance to help you look and feel great

 Making food your medicine

-The approach I use is strictly about food, and does not include supplements or packaged foods.
-Instead, the plan I help you devise starts with a blood test that measures 35 specific values.
-From that, we are able to assess the particularities of your unique metabolism and identify specific foods that are good for you.
+The approach I use is strictly about food.
+It does not include supplements or packaged foods.
+My plan starts with a blood test, measuring 35 specific values.
+From that, we are able to assess the particularities of your unique metabolism and identify specific foods that are particularly good for you.

-When you come to see me for nutritional guidance, I will offer you clear guidelines on precisely what you can and cannot eat, in what proportions, when and how often.
-While this may seem daunting, it delivers results, and is a lifestyle practice that lasts a lifetime, and gets easy once you get used to the routine.
-I speak from experience, having tried it on myself, shedding over fifteen kilograms over a three-month period until I reached my ideal weight, and maintaining that weight ever since.
+When you come to see me for nutritional guidance, I will offer you clear guidelines on precisely what you can and cannot eat.
+You will learn how much, how often, and at what intervals to eat.
+While this may seem daunting, it delivers results, and is a lifestyle practice that lasts a lifetime.
+It gets easy once you get used to the routine.
+I speak from experience.
+Having tried it on myself, I shed over fifteen kilograms over a three-month period.
+I have maintained my ideal weight ever since.

 Not for everyone

 Admittedly, this approach to weight loss and wellness is not for everyone.
 It is not suitable for those on a vegan diet.
-Also, if you work extremely long hours, eating out a lot and with hardly any time to prepare and cook your own food, you may have a hard time following this plan, which is focused on eating wholesome foods, prepared from scratch.
-No packaged foods are allowed, which means you need to be prepared to dedicate time to buying, weighing, chopping, and cooking.
-The good news is that to find out whether this life-changing nutritional lifestyle is suitable for you, the initial session with me is FREE.
+Also, if you work extremely long hours, eat out a lot and have no time or interest to prepare and cook your own food, you may have a hard time following this plan.